WhitmanCS370/sp24-lab12/README.md

 - as it should, since it is only a refactoring.

 * What are all the classes defined in this version of the file viewer application?
+Buffer and BufferApp
-* What are the factory methods?
+* What are the factory methods? make_window(), make_buffer(), make_cursor()

 * Why do you think the author paused here to refactor before fixing the bugs in the previous version of the code?
+We have classes that are doing too many things.
+For example, there is too much responsibility in main since it does stuff with window, move, curser. and key inputs.
+We want to refactor before implementing other things.

 ### Section 5: Clipping
 Run